-Key Words: Birth Parents, Birth Family, Children, Foster Care, Intervention, Reunification world.
+The number of looked-after children is at its highest point since 1985 with a total of 69,540 accommodated in March 2015' (DOE 2015).
+This picture is not uncommon throughout the western world.
 For example in the United States a child enters the care system every two minutes, with a 4% increase over the last few years, totalling 415,129 child foster placements (US Department of Health and Human Services (2014).
-In the United Kingdom many placements stagnate due to a reduction in availability of adoption places (DOE 2015).
-In the United Kingdom many cases stagnate due to the current reduction in courts granting adoption orders, who instead favour exploration of Special Guardianships (DOE 2015).
-This, along with increasing statistics, highlights the need to ensure foster care is a place that children can thrive and, where possible, a time to work with birth families in the view of reunification or to establish ongoing improved relationships, that can be maintained alongside the fostering role through appropriate support services.
+The current climate in the United Kingdom, where special guardianship orders are favoured, while adoption placements are on the decline (DOE 2015) means that children are often in care for longer periods of time.
+This, along with increasing statistics, highlights the need to ensure foster care is a place where children can thrive and, if possible, a time to work with birth families in the view of reunification or to establish on-going improved relationships, that can be maintained alongside the fostering role through appropriate support services.